colinmcglynn/tyk-docs/tyk-docs/content/frequently-asked-questions/alerts-new-developer-key-requests.md

 weight: 0
 ---

-* Cloud users: If you are a paying customer and you don't use webhooks then you would need to contact us and we will set this up for you.
+* Cloud users: If you are a paying customer and you don't use webhooks then you will need to contact us and we will set this up for you.

-* On-Premises users: You can set this up using alerts and webhooks.
+* On-Premises users: You can set this up using alerts and [Webhooks](/docs/basic-config-and-security/report-monitor-trigger-events/webhooks/).